 Nagoya Festival

 The Nagoya Festival (Nagoya Matsuri) is one of the biggest festivals in Nagoya.
-Over a period of 2 days in October, Nagoya sees multiple events going on throughout the city.
+For 2 days in October, Nagoya sees multiple events going on throughout the city.

 You can enjoy free entry to attractions such as Nagoya Castle and the Higashiyama Zoo and Botanical Gardens.